samborkent/plasma-solver/README.md

 * Add date and time to config file

 # To Do:
-* Add atom radii to PhysicalConstants
-* Fix number of ablated atoms and normalization of initial velocity distribution
+* Fix problem where velocity distribution shifts to the right if the number of atoms in the unit cell are increased (probably velocityAverage)
 * Get correct lattice parameters, unit cell volume, and formation energy of spinel Li4Ti5O12 target
 * Check which Li, Ti, and O molecules forms in the PLD plasma plume
 * Check initial particle velocity distribution width
 * Check restriction values
 * Figure out the purpose of lines marked with %?%
 * Check ablation depth in target